-There are many organizations working locally in Dallas and across the state to advance LGBTQ equality and support the community – there really is something for everyone.
+There are many organizations working locally in Dallas and across the state to advance LGBTQIA+ equality and support the community – there really is something for everyone.
 Check out the (non-exhaustive) list of organizations below to see how you can get involved!

 The Center’s advocacy for the communities we serve extends back to the Center’s founding in 1983.
 Today, our advocacy takes many forms, from visiting with state lawmakers about policy and funding issues to actively working with government and schools to develop more inclusive policies.
 Sign up to Resource Center’s mailing list and follow us on social media for ways to join in!